sarcasticadmin/talks/scion-port-apps/abstract.md

+## Meta

+Title: A Global Message Bus on the SCION Internet Architecture

+Audience: Developer

+Track: Systems and Infrastructure

+Brief Description: Leveraging SCION as a possible solution to the existing message bus challenges

 ## Long Abstract

 The existing internet is a hostile place with many bad actors who are leveraging techniques like BGP hijacking, DNS spoofing, and many others to gain access to company intellectual property, state secrets, and personal identifiable information.
-Our existing internet architecture needs a net new, ground up approach to providing a secure by default, scalable infrastructure.
+This makes it incredibly difficult for a business to deploy distributed applications in a reliable and performant manner.
+Our existing internet architecture needs a net new, ground up approach to providing a secure by default, scalable infrastructure and applications that can leverage these approaches.

-SCION (Scalability, Control, and Isolation On Next-Generation Networks) is a modern Future Internet architecture that aims to offer high availability and efficient point-to-point packet delivery, even in the presence of actively malicious network operators and devices.
+Enter SCION (Scalability, Control, and Isolation On Next-Generation Networks) a modern Future Internet architecture that aims to offer high availability and efficient point-to-point packet delivery, even in the presence of actively malicious network operators and devices.
 Packet forwarding is at least as efficient in latency and throughput as current IP in common cases and more scalable with respect to BGP and the size of routing tables.

+To showcase the benefits of SCION in a real world setting, we'll compare operating a Golang message bus as a common communication point across applications distributed globally across the internet and then with SCION.

+The agenda will be:

+1. A general overview of a message bus.

+2. The existing challenges of running distributed message bus across the internet.
+What tradeoffs do engineers and administrators have to make given today limitations.

+3. Leveraging SCION as a possible solution to the existing message bus challenges.
+Enabling the path aware network (PAN) Golang libraries that are required for an application to adopt SCION natively.
+Source can be found here: https://github.com/netsec-ethz/scion-apps/tree/master/pkg/pan

+4. Results of using SCION architecture compared to the existing internet in performance and availability.

+This talk should encourage those who are curious about an alternative to the existing internet security posture, adopting the SCION internet architecture, and show how approachable it is to get started with SCION.

+More information:

 SCION is running on a number of nodes around the world.
 The first ISPs to use SCION are Swisscom and SWITCH.
 Several corporations have obtained SCION network connections through these ISPs to the corporate SCION network.
 Among the first